yawad/smartobjects-java-client/README.md

 Introduction
 ============
-This is a Java opinionated version of the original [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).
+This is a Java implementation of the [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).

 Architecture
 ============
 Use class `MnuboSDKFactory` to get a client instance for ObjectsSDK, OwnersSDK, EventsSDK or SearchSDK.
 Then the appropriate client API.

-Current SDK support only synchronous call.
+The current SDK only supports synchronous calls.

 Prerequisites
 =============

-- Using this java SDK required JAVA 1.7 or higher.
+- Using this java SDK requires JAVA 1.7 or higher.
-- The SDK has been built build maven 3.2.3.
+- The SDK has been built with maven 3.2.3.

 Installation & Configuration